Read Time: Approx. 14 min.

 USB TYPE-B: Type-B connectors are larger connectors, nearly square-shaped, and were common with older computer peripherals like printers and such.
 The USB 3.0 version had an additional notch at the top and was colored blue.
 USB 3.0-3.1 Micro-B (or micro-USB) connectors were popular with external hard drives and had an additional notch for the pinout, but these are now being replaced by the more popular and newer USB-C connectors.

 Both early Type-A and B (USB 1 and 2.0) came in a mini and micro variant, offering a smaller-sized connector (Mini-A, Mini-B, Micro-A, Micro B).
 The smaller Type-A versions were less common than the Type-B, and for a time were the new standard over their larger connector counterparts.
 Once the USB Standard graduated to gen 3.0 the Type-A connectors got a makeover with a blue PCB indicating it was the newer USB 3.0 as opposed to the white of USB 1.0 and 2.0.
-You'll find blue on both Type-A and the even larger Type-B USB 3.0 connectors.
+You'll find blue on both USB-A cables and the even larger Type-B USB 3.0 connectors.
 The micro and mini variants also did away with the Type-A versions, leaving Mini-B and Micro-B to dominate.

 USB TYPE-C: The latest standard for USB connection is the Type-C connector.
 There are a lot of great things about the newer connector from the fact that it's smaller than previous USB type connectors and it's also double-sided, meaning you can connect it properly from either side.
 With types A and B, there is a specific configuration in order for the connection to be made.
 Type-C cables and connectors can also provide and receive more power than previous USB versions, as well as output display data to a monitor, and be used specifically for USB PD (power delivery) applications.
 USB-A devices (USB Type-A) are often used with adapters to update the compatibility to USB-C.

 The other convenient thing about USB-C being a smaller, more powerful, and compatible connector type is that the connection slot takes up much less room on devices.
 Laptops specifically have been adopting the port for this very reason.
 We'll also see cable types like Thunderbolt and Lightning connectors, but for the sake of this blog, we'll only focus on the USB standard.
 We'll see lots of similarities between charging and data transfer speeds between Thunderbolt 3&4 and USB 4.0.
+USB-C Charging is common for device charging today - from car chargers for your iPhone 15, MacBook Pro, and all popular phone chargers now.

-USB Audio Cables
+Are USB Audio Cables Different from Regular USB Cables?

 When we say that a USB cable is meant for audio transmission only, this means that the cable should only be used for connecting your source to a DAC or music streamer (just as an example).
 The only thing that should be transmitted through the cable is your audio data.
 You might ask, why would I get a cable that only does audio when I can get a stock USB cable that does everything?
 Answer: the same reason why audiophiles and music lovers buy a standalone DAC, or a high-end preamplifier or music streamer.
 The fact is that a standalone device or devices meant to do one thing, perform better than do-it-all devices.
 Better materials, better quality construction, and the fact that something was designed specifically for one purpose means the same thing for cables.
 In this case, creating and configuring a cable for specific USB audio needs means that it will do that job much better than a standard mass-produced cable made with bad materials.

 "Most USB audio interfaces are USB 1.0 and USB 2.0 compatible, so you should have no problem getting a device to work with any computer manufactured in the last 5 years.
 A USB audio interface attaches to the computer with a standard USB connector and to the device itself with any number of other connectors, ranging from proprietary connections to standardized connections.
 USB Audio devices do not need the bandwidth of USB3.0 and USB3.0 is backward compatible with USB2.0.
-USB 2.0 can handle bandwidth of 480 MB/second.
-To put this into perspective, 24 bit/192 kHz audio–the highest bandwidth in commercial use–uses approximately 10 MB/second per track of audio.
+USB 2.0 can handle a bandwidth of 480 MB/second.
+To put this into perspective, 24-bit/192 kHz audio–the highest bandwidth in commercial use–uses approximately 10 MB/second per track of audio.
 So, a stereo recording would take approximately 20 MB/second or 5 percent of the possible USB 2.0 bandwidth.
 This large amount of bandwidth available allows for USB audio interfaces to accommodate just about any recording or playback scenario imaginable." -NuPrimeAudio

 The most important thing about USB is the geometry of the cable itself: the quality, length, shielding, and more.
 Long cable lengths produce a large resistance, so the shorter the cable, the less distance the data has to run and therefore less resistance in getting to its desired destination.
 Shielding is extremely important too, because copper and silver conductors act as antennas and will pick up any noise they can if not shielded properly - thus resulting in added noise and interference with your music.
 We over-shield our Dragon Cables for this very reason.
-If the cable is too long, or the geometry isn't perfect (which causes interactions in the electrical field which can cause more issues), or the cable isn't shielded properly - all these things can lead to what is called data packet loss.
+If the cable is too long, or the geometry isn't perfect (which causes interactions in the electrical field that can result in more issues), or the cable isn't shielded properly - all these things can lead to what is called data packet loss.

 What is Packet Loss?

 When data gets transferred from point A to point B it gets sent in a measurable called a packet.
 A packet is a small unit of data that gets sent between an origin or source and the destination.
 So in this case, it would be the audio data from your hard drive to a music streamer, or from your computer to an external DAC.
-Packet loss happens when one or more of these packets fail to reach its destination.
+Packet loss happens when one or more of these packets fail to reach their destination.
 This results in performance loss in most applications, but when it comes to digital audio data there can arise inconsistencies and issues with the audio and overall quality.
 This is where people start to run into clocking and jitter issues.
-Your audio suffers in the end, so minimizing packet loss is critical for audio scenarios.
+Your audio suffers in the end, so minimizing packet loss is critical for high-resolution audio scenarios.

-If you're experiencing packet loss when it comes to high-resolution audio, you're not hearing all of your music!
-It becomes extremely important that data packets get to their designated location when it comes to high-resolution audio data.
-Hi-res audio contains a LOT of data compared to streaming low-res MP3s, and poor quality materials and construction can limit the amount and speed that data transfers; especially with larger data amounts.
+If you're experiencing packet loss with high-resolution audio, you're not hearing all of your music!
+It is extremely important that all the data gets to its designated location for high-resolution audio playback.
+Hi-res audio contains a LOT of data compared to streaming low-res MP3s, and poor quality materials and construction can limit the amount and speed that data transfers; especially with larger data amounts and longer cable lengths.
+Packet loss might even be considered more prevalent in networking, and considering streaming high-resolution audio takes much more bandwidth and requires more stable connections, the quality of your network cables should be considered in much the same way as your USB Cables.
+In networking scenarios, faulty or damaged ethernet cables can cause network connection issues resulting in packet loss.
+It's important to make sure both your USB cables and network cables are made well and in good condition to minimize these issues.

-OTG USB Cables
+OTG USB Cables and Why You Need Them

 USB On-The-Go (OTG) is a standard available on many Android phones that allows portable devices to act as USB hosts.
 This is a great way to expand the utility of your smartphone or tablet.
 OTG protocol allows you to be able to connect external devices like a storage drive, camera, mouse, and keyboard to your smart device.